-- 1. This setting will be used for some time-based functions such as firewall.
-You must specify your time zone once you login to the router successfully, otherwise, these functions will not take effect. - 2.
-The time will be lost if the router is turned off. - 3.
-The Router will automatically obtain GMT from the Internet if it is configured accordingly. - 4.
-The Daylight Saving will take effect one minute after the configurations are completed.
+- This setting will be used for some time-based functions such as firewall.
+You must specify your time zone once you log in to the Router successfully, otherwise, these functions will not take effect. - 2) The time will be lost if the Router is turned off. - The Router will obtain GMT automatically from Internet if it has already connected to Internet.

-Diagnostic
+4.16.2 Diagnostic